NaniDAO/NaniDAO/charter.md

 ### II.
 NAME, PURPOSES AND STRUCTURE OF THE DAO

-(a) The name of the DAO is "Nani DAO” as set forth in the transaction recorded on the Designated Blockchain as deployed in the formation signature under the smart contract located at: *0xDa000000000000d2885F108500803dfBAaB2f2aA*
+(a) Official Name and Blockchain Authentication: The DAO is officially named "Nani DAO," a designation verifiably recorded on the Designated Blockchain.
+This name is authenticated by the associated transactions of the smart contract at the Designated Blockchain address *0xDa000000000000d2885F108500803dfBAaB2f2aA*.
+This authentication process involves the onchain signing of this Charter and amendments through the aforementioned smart contract address, underscoring the DAO's commitment to utilizing blockchain technology for enhanced transparency, security, and trust in its operations.
+Members and the public are encouraged to verify the DAO's foundational documents and transactions directly on the blockchain, ensuring an open and accountable governance framework.

 (b) Nani DAO is organized and operated for charitable purposes.
 More specifically, Nani DAO is dedicated to developing, deploying and governing blockchain primitives for smart contract account and artificial intelligence applications, as well as advancing human rights and freedoms for all.

 (c) Nani DAO is a “decentralized autonomous organization”—*i.e.*, a smart contract-based unincorporated association of individuals, entities, associations and/or other persons or groups of persons, which defers certain aspects of the governance, structure, operations, and other capabilities to the consensus mechanisms, computations, and data storage and transactions of such smart contract’s code and underlying permission-less blockchain.

-(d) Nani DAO Members shall utilize the Designated Smart Contracts (as such term is defined in Section 6 of this Charter) as the exclusive method of holding, allocating among the DAO Members, and spending or otherwise distributing, any Token’s that are DAO Property, and of minting and issuing DAO Membership Token’s.
+(d) Nani DAO Members shall utilize the Designated Smart Contracts (as such term is defined in Section 6 of this Charter) as the exclusive method of holding, allocating among the DAO Members, and spending or otherwise distributing, any Tokens that are DAO Property, and of minting and issuing DAO Membership Tokens.
 The DAO Members shall utilize the Voting Application and applicable Designated Smart Contracts to hold and record votes of the DAO Members.
 Nani DAO may also utilize the Designated Smart Contracts and Voting Application to administer and facilitate certain other arrangements and transactions involving the DAO, the DAO Members and/or third parties.

 ### III.
 DAO MEMBERSHIP

 (a) Each Membership shall record the public key of the externally owned account with respect to which the DAO Member may exercise its rights as a DAO Member through the Designated Smart Contracts and the number of DAO Membership Tokens issued to and held by such DAO Member and may also record any other relevant information regarding a DAO Member, as determined by the available public state within the Designated Smart Contracts.

 (b) Membership rights in the DAO shall be represented by an externally owned account address’s control of Tokens (the “***DAO Membership Tokens***”; each controller of an externally owned account controlling such a DAO Membership Token, a “***DAO Member***”).
-Eligibility Membership, as defined in the DUNA Act or Wyo.
+Eligibility for Membership, as defined in the DUNA Act or Wyo.
 Stat.
 Title 17, Ch.
-22, as applicable under this agreement, shall be voluntary and application open to any individual of at least 18 years of age whose purpose or presumed intent is to contribute, to build, and to use the services of Nani DAO and is willing to accept the responsibilities and terms of membership including the terms of this Charter.
+22, as applicable, shall be voluntary, and application open to any individual of at least 18 years of age whose purpose or presumed intent is to contribute, to build, and to use the services of Nani DAO and is willing to accept the responsibilities and terms of membership including the terms of this Charter.

 (c) DAO Members shall have the rights, powers and privileges that are possible to be taken or exercised by DAO Members through the Designated Smart Contracts as further set forth in Section 4 which are in accordance with this Charter.
 The rights, powers and privileges of DAO Members are referred to herein as the “***DAO Membership Rights***”.